 Level 2 - Extended Review

-Test Start/End Time - This shows the time you, as the student, started the test and ended the test.
+Test Start/End Time shows the time you started and ended the test.

 - 1 - Knowledge: You can recall or recognize information and ideas in the approximate form in which they were presented.